IATF Generates $42.1bn Trade, Investment Deals

 “We congratulate the Government of the Republic of South Africa and the KwaZulu-Natal Provincial Government, Afreximbank, the AU Commission and the AfCFTA Secretariat, and thank them for the swift efforts made in record time to organise this historic event, which has resulted in the resounding success that we see today.”

-Commenting on the results, the President and Chairman of the Board of Directors of Afreximbank, Prof. Benedict Oramah, said that the success of IATF 2021 is a proof that intra-African trade is taking root under the platform of the AFCFTA.
+Commenting on the outcome of the trade fair, the President and Chairman of the Board of Directors of Afreximbank, Prof. Benedict Oramah, said the success of IATF 2021 was a proof that intra-African trade was taking root under the platform of the AfCFTA.

+“We are proud to be well on the way to consolidating an initiative that is already beginning to transform intra-African trade.
+IATF 2021 was enormously successful at all levels.

+“The $42.1 billion in trade and investment deals that were generated reflected the record participation, a well-thought-out platform, diversity and depth of goods and services showcased and a rich programme.